DylanLe37/APT-Detection-Project/README.md

 Similar to the LSTM case, the ROC curve for the random forest model shows impressive performance over a range of thresholds, though notably so compared to the LSTM.
 Regardless, the false negatives and false positive rate for this model is still quite low and would be manageable if deployed in an active setting.
 The greatest value of this model, however, is that in context of the previously described LSTM, it is not trained on the same type of data.
 The events used to train the random forest are not sequence based so by employing both models together, we are likely to detect attack events that neither model could do alone.

 ## Concluding Remarks
 Using relatively simple models (random forest + a pretty shallow LSTM) we can achieve very high performance in detecting APTs.
 This enables fast analysis of auth logs to in an enterprise setting to prevent long lag times between when attacks occur and when the victim becomes aware of it.
+Some rough estimates when examining the LSTM false positive rate of 0.35% indicates that, for a  team of 5 analysts that sees an average of 10,000 events/day, each analyst would only need examine 70 events/day in a "normal", non-compromised setting.

 ### How to run
-You can just clone the repo and add the LANL dataset path to the line in main.py.
+You can just clone the repo and add the LANL dataset path to the line 71 in main.py.

 ### Technologies Used
 - **Python 3.8** - Primary language